iechor/docs/content/desktop/_index.md

 ---
-description: Explore Docker Desktop, what it has to offer, and its key features.
+description: Explore iEchor Desktop, what it has to offer, and its key features.
 Take the next step by downloading or find additional resources
-keywords: how to use docker desktop, what is docker desktop used for, what does docker desktop do, using docker desktop
+keywords: how to use iechor desktop, what is iechor desktop used for, what does iechor desktop do, using iechor desktop
-title: Overview of Docker Desktop
+title: Overview of iEchor Desktop
 grid:
-- title: Install Docker Desktop
+- title: Install iEchor Desktop
   description: |
-    Install Docker Desktop on
+    Install iEchor Desktop on
     [Mac](/desktop/install/mac-install/),
     [Windows](/desktop/install/windows-install/), or
     [Linux](/desktop/install/linux-install/).
   icon: download
-- title: Explore Docker Desktop
+- title: Explore iEchor Desktop
-  description: Navigate Docker Desktop and learn about its key features.
+  description: Navigate iEchor Desktop and learn about its key features.
   icon: feature_search
   link: /desktop/use-desktop/
 - title: View the release notes